nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to mark a task as not done
-2. Task Manager successfully updates task, showing affected task in the message panel and highlighting affected task in green in task list panel <br>
+2. Task Manager successfully updates task, showing affected task in the message panel and green highlight in task list panel disappears <br>
 Use case ends

 **Extensions**